ibm-cloud-docs/EventStreams/eventstreams152.md

 # Migrating the REST APIs from the Classic plan
 {: #migrate_rest_apis}

-If you're using the Classic plan, be aware that the new Standard plan introduces changes in the REST APIs.
+If you're using the Classic plan, be aware that the new Standard plan introduces changes to the REST APIs.
 The following information summarizes what these changes are and the recommended actions that you might need to take, if any, to move from the Classic to the Standard or Enterprise plans.

 <dl>
-<dt>Admin API</dt>
+<dt>Administration API</dt>
 <dd>The API and functionality remains the same, but small changes might be required to the processing of error responses.
-For details, see [Changes to the Admin API](#migrate_admin_api).
+For details, see [Changes to the Administration API](#migrate_admin_api).
 </dd>
 <dt>Produce API</dt>
 <dd>The core functionality remains the same, but small changes in properties and formats might be required.
-For details, see [Changes to the Admin API](#migrate_produce_api).
+For details, see [Changes to the Produce API](#migrate_produce_api).
 </dd>
 <dt>Consume API</dt>
 <dd>This API is no longer supported.
 For alternatives, see [Consume API](#migrate_consume_api).
 </dd>
 </dl>

-The following sections provide details of the changes:

-## Changes to the Admin API
+## Changes to the Administration API
 {: #migrate_admin_api}

-The API and functionality remains the same, but small changes might be required to the processing of error responses:
+The API and functionality are the same, but small changes might be required to the processing of error responses:

 For example, an error response on the Classic plan: